 9. Get proof of insurance.

-Specifically, you want to see proof of sufficient general liability, contractors liability, and workers’ compensation insurance as a minimum.
+Specifically, you want to see proof of sufficient general liability, contractors liability, contractors all risk insurance

 In addition, make sure that the total coverage amount is adequate in proportion to the size of the job and the nature of the building.
 If it’s not, you should feel comfortable asking the contractor to purchase more insurance.